xjia77/E-commerce-WebApp/README.md

 virtualenv env
 ```

-Then you can run the activation command.
+Then, you can run the activation command.
 ```
 source env/bin/active
 ```